radiantlogicinc/iddm-lite/documentation/FULL_IDDM_STAGING.md

 ### Promoting Configurations to In-Store IDDM

 On top of this easy configuration experience, transferring the configurations from the staging environment to the in-store IDDM Lite will also be very simple.
 IDDM comes with a feature called Config Promotion, it's a new addition first released in 8.1.5.
 This is a fully automated system designed to move configurations from one IDDM to another.
 It also fully supports a "one to many" promotion model, where the staging IDDM can have its configurations promoted to the full suite of store IDDMs.
-Essentially it would look something like this:
+It uses git as a medium of exchange, pushing the configurations to a git repository when exported from staging and pulling them back down when importing to the store IDDM Lites.

+This means that as soon as the Staging IDDM is good to go, the configurations can quickly and easily be transferred to the in-store IDDMs.
+It would look something like this:

 ```
                   --> Store 1 IDDM Lite